 The next morning the storm was gone.
 The tower was knocked over and the whole upper level charred, most likely put out by the rain, the rest dampend by it.
 The activating mechanism was basically destroyed and the object --- or pistol or ray gun, whatever you want to call it --- was thrown free of it's clamping device four or five feet from the fallen tower.
 Even with the direct hit from the lightning there wasn't any sign of damage, no marks, scratches, or surface discoloration.

 The three men and my uncle walked down to the where the boulder had been and it was gone, completely gone, apparently obliterated into nothing but fine dust.
 My uncle along with one of the three men hiked clear across to the other side of the canyon hoping to find the impact point they had seen from a distance the night before.
-They were eventually able to locate a nearly perfectly round two inch in diameter hole that went at least 20 feet straight into the rock cliff positioned in exact alignment with where the object had been fired from.
+They were eventually able to locate a nearly perfectly round two inch in diameter hole that went, after pushing sticks into it, at least 20 feet straight into the rock cliff positioned in exact alignment with where the object had been fired from.
 So clean was the cut it was as though it had been carefully drilled by a sharp water honed drill bit.
 Of course now days there is no sign of there ever being a boulder or any of the equipment they used, but the hole is still up on the canyon wall and that was what my uncle was taking me to see.
 I never made it because of his fall and I have no clue as to the exact location or where to look other than having been part way into the canyon generally.

 "Some months before the alleged crash-down near Roswell, in a remote section of the desert southwest, bordering along the upper reaches of the northern mountains, an artifact of deep concern and value to certain segments of the long established indigenous population had been stumbled upon by a ragtag group of grave-robbers and, inturn, stolen from a heretofore unknown to outsiders sacred site.
 The artifact, although nondescript under almost any layperson's observation, was said to be a potential mind-changer in Native American lore if it surfaced among the general public."